 Streaming Lighting Basics

-The first thing to understand about video lighting is that there are actually different types of lighting.
+The first thing to understand about video lighting is that there are different types of lighting.
 This means you’ll have to go a little bit further than just a simple desk lamp.
-The good news is that most if this equipment is relatively affordable, so you’ll still have money left for that next DLC.
+The good news is that most of this equipment is relatively affordable, so you’ll still have money left for that next DLC.

 A “key light” is just another name for the main light that does the bulk of the work.
 Most of these lights clamp onto your desk and are designed to sit just behind and above your camera.
 However, some other models, called “ring lights”, actually surround your camera.
 The ones we’ll be looking at today are either tripod-mounted or clamp mounted.

 The problem with using a key light all by itself is that it’s going to create unwanted highlights and shadows.
-A fill light is the solution to this.
+A fill light is a solution to this.
 Your fill light typically goes off to the side or down lower, to balance out these shadows.